dassl-uiuc/compute-side-log/README.md

 ```

 ## Install Dep

 Install submodules and dependencies
 ```bash
 git submodule init
 git submodule update
 ./install-deps.sh
 ```

+For Mellanox NIC, use `RDMA/install.sh` to install RDMA driver.
+You may change the exact version of MLNX_OFED to match your own operating system.
+See https://network.nvidia.com/products/infiniband-drivers/linux/mlnx_ofed/ for detail.

+For other RDMA NIC, please refer to vendor for installation instructions.

 Install zookeeper server
 ```bash